John King, Realtor — KingRealtor757

 First Landing State Park

-Virginia's most visited state park — 2,888 acres, 19+ miles of trails through bald cypress swamps, maritime forests, and tidal marshes.
-On the National Register of Historic Places.
-Bay beach access, camping, and kayak launches minutes from Alanton.
+Virginia's most visited state park — 2,888 acres, 19+ miles of trails.
+Bay beach access, camping, kayak launches minutes away.

 🌳